WNKR

 WNKR (106.7 FM) is a commercial radio station licensed to Williamstown, Kentucky, and serving the Cincinnati metropolitan area.
-It airs an oldies radio format and has been owned since its inception by Grant County Broadcasters, Inc., an independent and local company.
+It airs an oldies format and has been owned since its inception by Grant County Broadcasters, Inc., an independent and local company.

 WNKR has an effective radiated power (ERP) of 1,800 watts.
 The transmitter is off U.S. Route 25 in Dry Ridge, Kentucky.
-Programming is simulcast with WOXY 97.7 FM, licensed to Mason, Ohio.
+Programming is simulcast with WKRP-FM 97.7, licensed to Mason, Ohio.